arb/white-out/README.md

 - `[options]` - Additional constructor options.
 Defaults to `{}`.
   - `[root]` - an object string path (ex `'response.payload'`) that will be used when the censor algorithm starts.
 Useful for censoring only a subsection of the entire `data` object.
 Defaults to `undefined` which means the entire `data` object will be traversed.
 For performance reasons, it is recodmended to set `root` to only the specific segment of `data` you wish to filter.
   - `[stream]` - additional options to pass into the transform stream constructor. `objectMode` is always `true`.
+  - `[immutable]` - change processing mode to immutable, so source object want be modified.
+Default to false.

 ## Examples